 As you develop your marketing plan, make sure to track the costs of marketing versus the profits returned on each initiative.
 Don't get too wrapped up in spending money on marketing, inventory, or other business needs that you overlook the financials of the business.

 As your business grows, you may find yourself in need of additional help.
 In this type of business, you might need employees to supervise customers during meal preparation, prepare the ingredients, and clean the workstations and kitchen area after the demonstration is complete.
 Depending on the needs of the business and the number of customers, you may need a couple of employees or quite a few.

 As you start the hiring process, make sure to choose delivery drivers with good customer service skills and who are trustworthy, as well as chefs that create high-quality food products.
 Your employees could make or break the business.

 If you need help to start a meal prep business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.